 Q: What about food?

 A: REU participants will be responsible for their own meals.
+We will provide a $250 meal card for on campus eateries.
+Unfortunately there is no access to a kitchen.
 There are university summer meal plan options available as well as a number of on-campus and off-campus restaurants and grocery stores.

 Q: Is there anything to do on the weekends?